gmc-code/PC-Python/docs/python_advanced/dict_comprehensions.rst

 Syntax
 ------------

-.. py:function:: new_dictionary = {key_expression: value_expression for item in iterable}
+.. py:function:: new_dictionary = {key: value for item in iterable}
 or
-.. py:function:: new_dictionary = {key_expression: value_expression for key_expression, value_expression in iterable}
+.. py:function:: new_dictionary = {key: value for key, value in iterable}

-    :param key_expression: the key variable only or any expression such as one that uses the item variable (e.g. n).
+    :param key: the key variable only or any expression such as one that uses the item variable (e.g. n).
-    :param value_expression: the value variable only or any expression such as one that uses the item variable (e.g. 2 * n).
+    :param value: the value variable only or any expression such as one that uses the item variable (e.g. 2 * n).
     :param item:  a variable that gets each item in the iterable.
     :param iterable: iterable objects like strings, lists, dictionaries, range function and others.